-This is easy potato chip recipe only needs potatoes, oil and salt to create the perfect snack!
-Or, pair your homemade potato chips with an amazing artisan sandwich from our partner, Better Bakery.
+This easy potato chip recipe only needs potatoes, oil and salt to create the perfect snack!

 My kids love to ask where food comes from.
 Steak is from a cow.
 Chicken is a … chicken.
 That one confuses them.
 The other day they wanted to know where potato chips came from.
 I told them in passing that we could actually make our own potato chips and they wouldn’t let that go.
-I knew homemade potato chips were in my future.
+So we made homemade potato chips.

-That’s one potato’s worth of chips.
-I like mine a little more cooked so I let them get nicely browned.
+That basket is one potato’s worth of chips.
+If you like them a little more cooked go ahead and let them get nicely browned in the oil.

 Add some Chip Dip

 - Coconut Oil

 - Put about a cup of coconut oil in a large, deep pot.
 Heat on high heat until the oil is hot.
 You may need to adjust the heat as you coo to keep the oil hot.